dengkliu/system-design/README.md

 #### 1） Scenario (Requirements)
 First enumerate the features, then sort and find out the important ones!
 * **User register and signin**.
-* User profile display edit.
+* User profile display and edit.
 * **User can follow other users**.
 * **User can post a tweet**.
 * **User can delete/update a tweet**